John McDonough (sports executive)

-John McDonough (born May 19, 1953) is an American sports executive who spent two decades with the Chicago Cubs.
-In 2007, he left the presidency of the Cubs to become president of the Chicago Blackhawks.
-On June 1, 2011, McDonough was promoted to President and CEO of the Blackhawks.
-He specialized in the area of marketing.
-On April 27, 2020, he was released from his job with the Blackhawks.
+John McDonough (born May 19, 1953) is an American sports executive who specialized in marketing.
+He spent two decades with the Chicago Cubs, serving as president from 2006 to 2007.
+In 2007, he left the Cubs to become president of the Chicago Blackhawks.
+On June 1, 2011, McDonough was promoted to president and CEO of the Blackhawks, serving until he was released on April 27, 2020.
+During his tenure leading the front office of the Blackhawks, the team won three Stanley Cups.

 Personal life

 McDonough is a lifelong Chicago area resident, graduating from Notre Dame High School in Niles, Illinois before matriculating to Saint Mary's University in Winona, Minnesota.

 Professional career

 Chicago Sting

 McDonough's first work as a sports executive was with the Chicago Sting, Chicago's franchise in the North American Soccer League (NASL).
 He served as General Sales Manager, and later as Vice President of Sales and Marketing.
 McDonough was also a member of the front office when the Sting won the 1981 NASL Soccer Bowl Championship.